Clinical Neurophysiology Fellowship

-Every Wednesday morning a separate journal club–style conference is held at the Comprehensive Epilepsy Center.
-This is protected time for fellows on the Tisch Hospital rotations.
-Invited lecturers from NYU Langone, as well as other external facilities, lead the discussions, in addition to our own Comprehensive Epilepsy Center faculty.
+Every Wednesday morning a separate journal club–style conference is held at the Comprehensive Epilepsy Center, as protected time.
+Invited lecturers from NYU Langone, as well as other external facilities, lead the discussions, in addition to our own faculty members.
 Clinical neurophysiology fellows also have the opportunity to lead one journal club each year.
 At the end of the academic year clinical neurophysiology fellows present a quality improvement project at one of the Wednesday morning conferences.
 Fellows may work on their quality improvement project as a group along with the epilepsy fellows over the course of the academic year.

 Research is a major focus at the Comprehensive Epilepsy Center, and our faculty are involved in a number of ongoing projects.
 Participation in research during the fellowship year is encouraged, and fellows are paired with mentors toward the beginning of the academic year based on the fellow’s area of interest.
 The mentor–mentee dyad has been successful in generating abstract submissions, fellow poster presentations at academic meetings, and publications.

 In addition, the Comprehensive Epilepsy Center research working groups hold regular meetings on Wednesdays immediately after the morning lecture.
 Fellows with academic or research interests in a particular topic are encouraged to attend.
 The format of these meetings varies, from formal lectures on new data and reviews of related recently published literature from other groups, to working meetings where researchers discuss new projects or troubleshoot ongoing projects.

 In addition, formal laboratory meetings for the research labs affiliated with the Comprehensive Epilepsy Center are scheduled regularly, and fellows participating in research projects with these groups are encouraged to attend.